NoComplyDev/CRTAP/README.md

 - S00E004 ‘November 2015 Critmas’ was originally intended for broadcast as part of Critical Role S01E031 ‘Gunpowder Plot’ - it was split and uploaded as a special by Geek and Sundry due to livestream technical difficulties at broadcast.

-- S00E005 ‘December 2015 Critmas’ was originally broadcast as part for Critical Role S01E035 ‘Denouement’ - it was split and uploaded as a separate special by Geek and Sundry due to technical issues uploading to YouTube.
+- S00E005 ‘December 2015 Critmas’ was originally broadcast as part of Critical Role S01E035 ‘Denouement’ - it was split and uploaded as a separate special by Geek and Sundry due to technical issues uploading to YouTube.

 - Subtitles were never transcribed for the following episodes and are therefore not included: